JOB TITLE: Communications Specialist

 This position carries the responsibility of maintaining awareness of Airport operational conditions and response to the needs of the Airport’s users to ensure the expeditious transition of public movement.
 This position also involves evaluating incoming calls to determine the appropriate level of assistance required and dispatching airport service units.
-This position reports directly to the Communication Center Supervisor.
-This position performs all operational aspects of the Airport Operations Communication Center (AOCC), including but not limited to; maintaining radio contact with the appropriate unit, customer service, data entry, calls and messages to include routine reports, dispatching of referral information, and emergency calls for assistance from airport personnel regarding medical assistance.
+This position reports directly to the Communications Supervisor.
+This position performs all operational duties required of the Airport Operations Communications Center (AOCC), including but not limited to; maintaining radio contact with the appropriate unit, customer service, data entry, calls and messages to include routine reports, dispatching of referral information, and emergency calls for assistance from airport personnel.
 All work is performed in accordance with department policies and procedures, local, state, and federal regulations.
-A Communication Officer works rotating shifts that include nights, weekends and holidays.
+A Communications Specialist works varied shifts that include nights, weekends, and holidays.

 MATERIALS AND EQUIPMENT USED

 Computer aided dispatch system, security system, Windows based personal computers, office machines, radios.